ginoskurtloven/Portal/README.md

 #Portal
-Simple Database System for Keeping Record and Updating Record.
+Simple Database System for Keeping and Updating Record.